 The company also offers a 30-day guarantee.
 You can return or exchange these sneakers within 30 days, even if you’ve worn them out and about.
 Still worried about the price?
 Keep your eyes peeled for Allbirds sales and Allbirds discount codes.

 Grab a pair of Allbirds sneakers if…

 You’re a go-getter, always on the move, seeking a pair of sustainable sneakers that will keep your feet cool, calm, and in a cocoon of cloud-like comfort.

 Looking for a pair of shoes that can rack up the miles?
 Try Allbird’s Tree Piper.
-This eucalyptus tree version of the crowd-favourite Wool Piper is slightly more breathable while being just as eco-friendly, machine-washable, and superbly comfortable, with basically no break-in period required.
+This eucalyptus tree version of the crowd-favorite Wool Piper is slightly more breathable while being just as eco-friendly, machine-washable, and superbly comfortable, with basically no break-in period required.
 Their classic and laidback style is also ideal for all-day, everyday wear.

 This is the brand’s original sneaker—the one that got everyone talking.
-Made from ZQ Merino wool, it’s soft, cosy, moisture-wicking, and stylish.
+Made from ZQ Merino wool, it’s soft, cozy, moisture-wicking, and stylish.
 Interested in the Wool Runners but concerned they won’t hold up when thunder threatens?
 They also exist in a weather-resistant version known as the Wool Runner Mizzles, featuring a bio-based water-repellant shield.

 If you like Allbirds’ everyday sneakers, but you want something with a bit more support for your next 10K (or casual jog), check out the Tree Dashers.
-Made from eucalyptus tree fibres and with a dual-density SweetFoam midsole made from sugarcane, they’re sustainable and performance-ready.
+Made from eucalyptus tree fibers and with a dual-density SweetFoam midsole made from sugarcane, they’re sustainable and performance-ready.
 Supportive, stable, flexible, and well-cushioned, they also have the added bonus of being available in half-sizes.

 Wool Dasher Mizzles – Mid